 Just the word “Probate” causes people to freak out, primarily because it is a legal process, different in every state; it is combined with the loss of a loved one and requires cooperation between family members, many of whom do not wish to cooperate.
 But for genealogy purposes, they are incredibly valuable sources of terrific […]

 If you are looking for birth records, including certificates, you need to know the timing of each state’s requirements.
 Each state in the U.S. started requiring birth registrations in different years.
-Generally, some types of records were created prior to the official state laws, either at the county, city, or town levels.
-But state records […]
+Generally, some types of records were created before the official state laws, either at the county, city, or town levels.
+But state records weren’t […]

 If you are looking for death certificates, you need to know the timing of each state’s requirements.
 Each state in the U.S. started requiring death registrations in different years.
 Usually, some types of records were created prior to the official state laws, either at the county, city, or town levels.
 But state records weren’t required […]